Computer Programming and Information Technology Certificate

 Credits: 3

 System analysis and design deal with planning the development of information systems through understanding and specifying in detail what a system should do and how the components of the system should be implemented and work together.
-System analysts solve business problems through analyzing the requirements of information systems and designing such systems by applying analysis and design techniques.
+System analysts solve business problems through analysing the requirements of information systems and designing such systems by applying analysis and design techniques.
 This course deals with the concepts, skills, methodologies, techniques, tools, and perspectives essential for systems analysts.
-The practical component of COMP 261 is object-oriented and use-case-driven, requiring students to go through the steps of system analysis and design to solve a real-life business problem.
-Pre-Requisite COMP 105, or instructor’s permission which is based on the student’s basic knowledge of programming, object orientation, and databases.
+The practical component of COMP 113 is object oriented and use-case driven, requiring students to go through the steps of system analysis and design to solve a real-life business problem.
+Prerequisite: COMP105

 Hours: 45